ont-app/sparql-client/README.md

 >
 ```

-Decoding and reformatting the name of the bnode for the "cat" would look like this:
+Decoding and reformatting the name of the bnode KWI for the "cat"
+would look like this:

 ```turtle
 [rdf:type sparql-client-test:Cat;